US Military Housing, Barracks, and Housing Allowance

-To qualify for on-base housing, you must be residing with a dependent (in most cases, that means spouse or minor children).
+To qualify for on-base housing, you must be residing with a dependent (in most cases, that means a spouse or minor children).

-The number of bedrooms you'll be authorized depend on the number and age of the dependents residing with you.
+The number of bedrooms you'll be authorized depends on the number and age of the dependents residing with you.
 Some bases have very, very, nice housing -- on other bases, the housing barely qualifies for slum status.
 Utilities (trash, water, gas, electric) are normally free.
 Cable TV and phones are not.
 Furniture is normally not provided (although many bases have "loan closets," which will temporarily loan you furniture).
 Appliances, such as stoves and refrigerators, are usually provided.
 Many on-base houses even have dishwashers.